OUR PROJECT

 THE CONSTRUCTION INDUSTRY

 The construction industry is one of the most polluting industries.
 It accounts for 41% of global energy consumption, 23% of air pollution and 40% of global raw material consumption.
 Concrete is the most consumed material on Earth after water, but it is also the most polluting.
 Producing one ton of cement requires a firing at 1450°C: this releases 900kg of CO2 into the atmosphere.
 Producing one ton of bricks requires a firing at 1150°C and this releases 300kg of CO2.
-If alternative solutions exist, such as straw or raw earth for example, they are not adapted to the industrial nature of construction sites.
-There is now a need to find new building materials, adapted to large-scale production to meet the needs of a growing world population, but materials that are more environmentally friendly than those we use today.
+If alternative solutions exist, such as straw or raw earth for example, they are not adapted to the industrial dimension of construction sites.
+Today, there is a need to find new materials, adapted to a massive production and able to answer a growing demand due to the increase of the world population, while having a reduced environmental impact.

-Gwilen produces materials that are environmentally friendly, industrial, easy to work with, and made from a readily available resource.
+Gwilen produces materials that are ecological, industrial, easy to use and that use a resource that is already available to us.

 THE DESIGNER, A GLOBAL THINKER